hardwario/docs/tower/platform-integrations/ubidots-dashboards.md

 :::info

-Thanks to this simple setup a new **Ubidots device will be created for every new TOWER module detected by your TOWER gateway**
+Thanks to this simple setup a new **Ubidots device will be created for every new TOWER module detected by your TOWER gateway**.

 You don't have to do any additional setup if you don't want to.